 Stress and sleep

 When we’re anxious or distressed about something that’s happening during our waking hours, the first thing to suffer is our quality of sleep.
 While it may seem obvious to some, it’s not always obvious to others.
+This is why sleep is an important element to consider as part of your stress management routine.

 Think back to the night before an exam or a big interview.